 Swami Prabhavananda renders this verse: “The wind turns a ship from its course upon the waters: the wandering winds of the senses cast man’s mind adrift and turn his better judgment from its course.”
 “Better judgment” is the translation Swami Prabhavananda uses for prajnam.
-Prajnam means both consciousness and awareness, and includes the knowledge gained by the evolving Atman.
-Just as Krishna has described before that we lose “memory,” the lesson of experience.
-It is prajnam that we lose.
+Prajnam means both consciousness and awareness, and includes the knowledge gained by the evolving bodies of the Atman.
+Just as Krishna has described before that we lose “memory,” the lesson of experience, it is prajnam that we lose.

-We must understand that the senses are simply instruments (indriyas) of the mind, that although they “cast man’s mind adrift” this is the reversal of the natural order, that it is the mind that is meant to control the senses, the way a charioteer drives the horses that pull the chariot.
-Krishna surely had in mind this passage from the upanishads:
+We must understand that the senses are simply instruments (indriyas) of the mind, that although they “cast man’s mind adrift” this is the reversal of the natural order, that it is the mind that is meant to “drive” the senses, the way a charioteer drives the horses that pull the chariot.
+Krishna surely had in mind this passage from the Upanishads: